 An employer and employee could agree that, instead of receiving the full redundancy payment, some or all of the taxable element is paid directly into a pension arrangement as an employer contribution.
 This would need to be agreed before the redundancy pay became due (for example, before the cut-off date for it to be paid to the employee).
 The terms of the redundancy agreement would need to allow this to happen, and the employer could claim corporation tax relief on the contribution subject to the usual ‘wholly and exclusively’ rules.

-Using the example above, Catherine could agree with her employer to be paid tax-free redundancy pay of £30,000 with a £40,000 employer contribution being made direct into her personal pension.
-As employer NICs are payable on any element of a contractual redundancy payment exceeding £30,000, It’s possible for the contribution to be increased further should the employer agree to add in any of their employer NICs saving.
+Using the example above, Catherine and her employer could agree that she'll receive a tax-free redundancy payment of £30,000 with a £40,000 employer contribution being made directly into her personal pension.
+As employer NICs are payable on any element of a contractual redundancy payment exceeding £30,000, the employer may agree to boost the pension contribution by some or all of the NICs they would otherwise have paid.
 It may also be also possible, if the employer contribution is over the annual allowance or tapered annual allowance, to use carry forward, in the same way as for a personal contribution.

 If an employee is subject to the tapered annual allowance in the tax year they are made redundant, payment of a personal contribution or an employer contribution will count differently when assessing adjusted and threshold income for calculating the tapered annual allowance.
 It’s worth bearing this in mind when assessing whether a personal or employer contribution is made.
 How adjusted and threshold income are calculated is explained in our Tapered Annual Allowance guide